chiabingxuan/DSA3101-Group-Project/README.md

 - Analyse and visualise travel patterns across different routes, times, and user segments.
 - Identify opportunities for service improvements based on these patterns.

-For the analysis of common bus travel patterns among students, we refer to `analyse_travel_patterns.py`.
-In this file, the `main()` functions from `make_other_visualisations_for_travel_patterns.py` and `make_timelapses_for_travel_patterns.py` are called, in that order.
+For the analysis of common bus travel patterns among students, we refer to Tableau visualisations under `visualisations/Dashboards/` and `make_timelapses_for_travel_patterns.py`.

 #### 5.3.1 Creating Tableau Visualisations
 We create [Tableau dashboards](https://chiabingxuan.github.io/DSA3101-Group-Project/) to visualise how travel patterns vary throughout the day.
 This is done by taking various scenarios into consideration - dashboard filters such as "Bus Number", "Starting Bus Stops", "Weather" and "Exam" are incorporated into our visualisations.

-From the graph, we note that a typical day's rush hours range from 11 am to 3 pm, where the number of trips remain consistently above 250.
-The number of bus trips peaks at approximately 12 pm, during the lunch break.
+From the graph, we note that a typical day's rush hours range from 10 am to 2 pm, where the number of trips remain consistently above 500.
+The number of bus trips peaks at approximately 11 am, during the lunch break.
+The degree of usage of each bus service (A1, A2, D1, D2) also varies in a similar way throughout the day, with D1 being significantly less utilised than the others.

+#### 5.3.2 Creating Origin-Destination Matrix

-#### 5.3.2 Creating Timelapses
+#### 5.3.3 Creating Timelapses
 In `make_timelapses_for_travel_patterns.py`, we use `folium` to create timelapses that outline the travel patterns over a 16 hour period (7 am - 11 pm).
 The following timelapses were created and saved under `visualisations/timelapses/`:

 | File Name | Timelapse |